thiagobruch/insurance_app/README.md

 ### Insurance Sample Data

-To run the app download the docker-compose.yml file and run the following command:
+To run the app, download the docker-compose.yml file and run the following command:
 ```
 docker compose up -d
 ```